hendrikwhansen/AzureDemo/README.md

 cd EmployeeApi
 ```

+2. Ensure SQL Server LocalDB is installed or update the DefaultConnection string in appsettings.json to point to your SQL Server instance

-2. Create the initial database migration
+3. Create the initial database migration
 ```bash
 dotnet ef migrations add InitialCreate dotnet ef database update
 ```

-3. Run the application
+4. Run the application
 ```bash
 dotnet run
 ```